 Energy use is measured at PKCT on a monthly basis.
 Energy use generally follows the same trend as throughput at the site, i.e. when there is an increase in throughput, energy use also increases.
-Figure 35 below provides monthly energy consumption and tonnes for the 2017/2018 reporting period.
-A sharp increase in throughput in June 2018 saw a corresponding increase in energy consumption during that month.
+Figure 38 below provides monthly energy consumption and tonnes (throughput) for the 2019/2020 reporting period, with month to month variation largely continuing to follow this expected correlation.

-Figure 35: PKCT tonnes v kWh
+Figure 38: PKCT tonnes v kWh